 Historical Landscape Inspiration

-Much of the landscape of the Saltram Estate are designated on the Register of Parks and Gardens of Special Historic as grade II*, and as an outstanding nationally significant eighteenth-century landscape.
-The northern extent of the new country park lies within the designated area, and its north-facing slopes also form part of the Essential Setting to the historic parkland.
+Much of the landscape of the Saltram Estate is designated on the Register of Parks and Gardens of Special Historic Interest as grade II*, and as an outstanding nationally significant eighteenth-century landscape.
+The northern extent of the new Country Park lies within the designated area, and its north-facing slopes also form part of the Essential Setting to the historic parkland.
 In this context, the park preserves the setting of the Register Park while opening the space for appreciation of the area’s heritage.
-The new country park forms a significant part of the historic visual setting to the designed landscape of Saltram Park, with it once captured in views of the estate in an 18th-century painting by William Tomkins.
-In the painting, the rolling hills, tree plantations and farmland forms the foreground to the to the estate, demonstrating an appreciation of the improved and productive landscape.
+The new Country Park forms a significant part of the historic visual setting to the designed landscape of Saltram Park, with it once captured in views of the estate in an 18th-century painting by William Tomkins.
+In the painting, the rolling hills, tree plantations and farmland form the foreground to the estate, demonstrating an appreciation of the improved and productive landscape.
 The historic view will be reimagined with a replica viewpoint for everyone to enjoy.
-Our collaboration with Nicholas Pearson Partnership, ensured that the key design features of the wider historic landscape informed the landscape design.
+Our collaboration with Nicholas Pearson Partnership ensured that the key design features of the wider historic landscape informed the landscape design.
 As part of the wider network of trails, historic tracks will be reinterpreted, reviving traditional routes once used to navigate the landscape.

 Collaborative Design Process